stevebillings/wanderbot/README.md

 Having the FSM split into a set of unit testable classes made it easy to develop and debug each state handler in isolation (using unit tests) before running everything together in the simulator.

 While in the default ("Go") state, the robot navigates using VFF (see below).
-When it finds itself blocked (say, stuck in a corner), it briefly transitions to the "Blocked" state (during which it backs up), and then to the "Change direction" state (during which it rotates to a new direction to try), before returning to the "Go" state.
+When it finds itself blocked (say, stuck in a corner), it briefly transitions to the "Back up" state (during which it backs up), and then to the "Change direction" state (during which it rotates to a new direction to try), before returning to the "Go" state.

 ### Navigation